Know Your Nitrogen

 Before applying fertilizers, farmers test their soil to determine factors such as texture, pH, porosity, organic matter, nutrient content, and more.
 Farmers also test the tissues of the crops they are growing to compare with the nutrient components from the soil analysis.
 These factors are important in determining which nutrients to use, how much and when to apply, and how to irrigate.
 These considerations ensure the best utilization by plants for healthy and efficient crop production.

 Throughout the nation, many organizations fund research on new techniques for managing agricultural nitrogen and develops workshops and training programs for farmers and ranchers.
 State and regional water boards regulate, monitor, and provide financial assistance to protect water resources and achieve water quality objectives.
+For more information see Answers to Commonly Asked Questions.

 - Prior to the lesson, place a slightly damp, but not saturated, kitchen sponge above a clear bowl.
 The bowl should be small enough so that the sides of the sponge suspend it slightly above the bottom of the bowl.
 Repeat with a second sponge and clear bowl.
 Prepare two separate cups of water, one containing ½ cup of water and the other containing one cup of water.
 Also have one bottle of red food coloring on hand.